Queen & Slim Get The Powerful Soundtrack They Deserve

 The Queen & Slim soundtrack is a high-octane ride with a tender heart — just like the movie it’s made for.

-The soundtrack dropped Friday from the iconic Motown Records, ahead of Queen & Slim’s theatrical release later this month.
+The soundtrack dropped Friday from the iconic Motown Records, ahead of Queen & Slim’s US release later this week, and the UK cinema release later in January.
 Queen & Slim stars Get Out’s Daniel Kaluuya and model and actress Jodie Turner-Smith as a “black Bonnie and Clyde” running from the police.
-After a forgettable first date in Ohio, the pair are pulled over on a minor traffic stop — but the situation ends suddenly and tragically, with a police officer dead after Kaluuya’s character fights back in self-defense.
-The incident goes viral, and the two (him a retail employee, her a criminal defense lawyer) go on the run and become national figures.
+After a forgettable first date in Ohio, the pair are pulled over on a minor traffic stop — but the situation ends suddenly and tragically, with a police officer dead after Kaluuya’s character fights back in self-defence.
+The incident goes viral, and the two (him a retail employee, her a criminal defence lawyer) go on the run and become national figures.

 Advertisement